Categories

 3 .
 We click Get primers After that, we may get several pairs of primers, as shown below:

-4. We can just select the best primer pair we want from these primer pairs, isn’t it so easy?
+4. We can select the best primer pair we want from these primer pairs.
+That’s it, isn’t it?

 5. Finally, we can verify the uniqueness of the primer by Primer-BLAST Enter our primer sequences for verification:

 6. After verification, you can send it to the company for synthesis.
-Of course, we still need to do the last step, which is the PCR verification of primers, especially the verification of product specificity.
-Often, the primers we design perform perfectly in the software, but in actual PCR, there will be problems with non-specific amplification.
-This may be due to the primers themselves, or the reagents, the system, salt ion concentration, etc. Good reagents are helpful assistants in solving non-specific amplification.
-After N rounds of formula optimization, Starligter SYBR qPCR Mix can help you solve the problem of non-specific amplification, simplify the process of primer design and verification, and save your time and cost!
+Of course, we still need to complete the final step, which is the PCR verification of the primers, especially the verification of product specificity.
+Often, the primers we design perform perfectly in the software, but non-specific amplification problems may occur during actual PCR.
+This may be due to the primers themselves, or to the reagents, such as the system, salt ion concentration, etc. Good reagents are helpful in solving non-specific amplification problems.
+Qihengxing Starligter SYBR qPCR Mix has undergone multiple rounds of formulation optimization to help you effectively solve the problem of non-specific amplification, simplifying the primer design and verification process for you, saving you time and costs!

 Our Products